 J-W sports editor Tom Keegan each week will observe and analyze the national college basketball scene.
-His thoughts for Feb.
-13-19:
+Here are his thoughts for Feb.
+20-26:

 The 6-foot-11 junior who torched KU for 35 points on the first day of December averaged 24.5 points and 15.5 rebounds in victories over Idaho and Utah State for his nationally ranked team.
 Fazekas, averaging 21.6 points and 10.3 rebounds, is such a star nobody has the guts to tell him he shoots too many three-pointers.
 He's jacked 83 of them and has made just 28 percent.